DSIA

 Reactionary Propagation

-A perpetual cycle of increasing volatility and volume of use, adoption, and performance encouraged by a compression of human behavior.
+A perpetual cycle of increasing volatility and volume of use, adoption, and performance that’s encouraged by a compression of human behavior.

 S